machine mastery

 Correct tamping technique with level pressure arrows

-• Keep the tamper level (not angled)
+• Keep the tamper level—no tilting

-• Don’t tap the portafilter after tamping
+• Don’t tap the portafilter afterward—creates gaps at the edges

 4. Stale Coffee Beans